WhitneyWassenaar/DropdownMenu_Project_1/README.md

 <hr>

 `position:fixed;`<br>
 Element is fixed on the page.
-You can place it in any position you like.<br>
+You can place it in any position you like.
+In the demo you also learn about centering an element with the `translate`property.<br>
 <a href="https://codepen.io/Wassenaar/pen/XJbbZoV" alt="demo position:relative;">Try demo on CodePen</a><br>
 <img src="https://global.discourse-cdn.com/freecodecamp/original/4X/1/d/7/1d7b9cca1b78aee4c5e15813692c8476219f4e02.png" alt="demo of position:fixed;" width="1000">